skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// </summary>
 /// <param name="player">The player attempting to research the item.</param>
 /// <param name="item">The item being researched.</param>
-/// <returns>Returns null if the default behavior is not overridden, indicating that the research can proceed.</returns>
+/// <returns>Returns null if the default behavior is not overridden, otherwise returns a non-null value.</returns>
 object CanResearchItem(BasePlayer player, Item item)
 {
-    // Minimal code to demonstrate functionality
-    Puts("CanResearchItem called!");
+    Puts("CanResearchItem is working!");

-    // If no return value is specified, the method will return null by default return null;
+    return null;
 }
 ```